turbulent/dockwrkr/README.md

 ## stats

-The program will fetch the running docker-compose services and their associated containers and launch a "docker stats" stream in your terminal.
+The program will fetch the running docker containers and launch a "docker stats" stream in your terminal.
 ```
 #host# dockwrkr stats -a
 CONTAINER           CPU %               MEM USAGE/LIMIT       MEM %               NET I/O